giros-dit/b5g-across-tc32/README.en.md

 ### *ML Stack* deployment

-The deployment of the ML Stack is triggered from the general deployment script of the Monitoring Stack using the input arguments <router_type> and <model_type> defined in [k8s-deploy.sh](https://github.com/giros-dit/ACROSS-monitoring-stack/tree/d09a974684f64474f4a4f13ad66ffec70a9ba4fd/Kubernetes/k8s-deploy.sh).
+The ML Stack deployment is triggered from the general deployment script of the Monitoring Stack using the input arguments <router_type> and <model_type> defined in [k8s-deploy.sh](https://github.com/giros-dit/ACROSS-monitoring-stack/tree/d09a974684f64474f4a4f13ad66ffec70a9ba4fd/Kubernetes/k8s-deploy.sh).
 However, there is an additional script, [launch_ml_stack.sh](https://github.com/giros-dit/ACROSS-monitoring-stack/tree/d09a974684f64474f4a4f13ad66ffec70a9ba4fd/Kubernetes/scripts/ml_models/launch_ml_stack.sh), that allows deploying the Machine Learning inference engine stack for all routers in the network scenario specified in the [config.json](https://github.com/giros-dit/ACROSS-monitoring-stack/tree/d09a974684f64474f4a4f13ad66ffec70a9ba4fd/Kubernetes/config/config.json) configuration file.

 ```shell